silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 The permission model defines the following actions:

- * View: Access file metadata in the database
+ * View: Access file metadata in the database.
- * Edit: Edit file metadata as well as replacing the file content
+ * Edit: Edit file metadata as well as replacing the file content.
- * Create: Create file metadata and upload file content
+ * Create: Create file metadata and upload file content.
- * Delete: Delete file metadata and the file content
+ * Delete: Delete file metadata and the file content.
  * Download: Access the file content, but not the file metadata.
    Usually treated the same as "View".